In the exhibition The Power and the Glory we get a glimpse of how the Vasa looked in colour as she sailed out in Stockholm harbour.

 The Vasa sculptures, like her hull, are a stained dark brown colour today from their time at the bottom of the sea; and also from conservation.
 Research shows a different picture of the ship.
 The Vasa was an explosion of colour.

-After twelve years of examination, hundreds of microscopic fragments of colour have been analysed and interpreted.
+After twelve years of examination, approximately 1200 microscopic fragments of colour have been analysed and interpreted.
 About fifteen key pieces of sculpture have been reconstructed to show how they were originally painted.

 The exhibition also contains a slide show on eight large screens which places the sculptures from the Vasa in their historical context.
 The story begins with Bronze Age rock carvings and develops with the ships of the great seafaring nations in northern Europe, Spain, England and Holland – each trying to overshadow the other.